michaelaviram/simple-web/README.md

 - Ingress
 - Auto-scaler - A KEDA scaledObjbect costume resource

+### Autoscaler Triggers
+- CPU
+- Memory
+- Peak Hours Cron job
+- Off Peak Cron job

 ## The Pipeline

 ### Stages:

 1. Clean - Cleans the Jenkins workspace.
-2. Fetch - Clones the files from this repository.
+2. Checkout - Clones the files from this repository.
 3. Connect to Cluster - Connects to the AKS cluster via az CLI and kubelogin.
 4. Chart Deploy - Deploys the Chart with Helm Install.
 Skipped if the parameter "Destroy" is selected.
 5. Chart Destroy - Uninstall the Release with Helm Uninstall.
 Skipped if the parameter "Deploy" is selected.